Can LLMs Alleviate Catastrophic Forgetting in Graph Continual Learning? A Systematic Study: Experiments and Analysis

 \section{Experiments and Analysis}

-In this section, we conduct extensive experiments to analyze the performance of various GNN-based, LLM-based, and GLM-based methods on GCL tasks.
-Specifically, Table~\ref{tab:main} and Table~\ref{tab:few-shot} present the experimental results of these methods under the NCIL and FSNCIL scenarios, respectively; Figure~\ref{fig:model_size} illustrates the performance of SimpleCIL and SimGCL when utilizing LLM models of varying sizes; Figure~\ref{tab:session_num} presents the performance trends of these baseline methods across different session numbers in the Arxiv dataset.
+In this section, we conduct extensive experiments to analyze the performance of various methods on GCL tasks.
+Specifically, Tables \ref{tab:main} and \ref{tab:few-shot} show the results for the NCIL and FSNCIL scenarios, respectively.
+Figure \ref{fig:model_size} compares the influence of various LLM model sizes, while Figure \ref{tab:session_num} shows how the performance changes as the number of sessions increases.
+Additional experiments, including results on domain-incremental learning, time-efficiency analysis, and visualizations, are available in Appendix \ref{app:experiments}.
 Based on these results, we give the following key observations (\textbf{Obs.}):

 \textbf{Obs.~\ding{182} GNN-based methods exhibit persistent limitations in both NCIL and FSNCIL scenarios.} As shown in Table~\ref{tab:main} and Table~\ref{tab:few-shot}, GNN-based approaches consistently underperform across all seven datasets.
 Notably, even on the small-scale Cora and Citeseer datasets, their final incremental accuracy ($\mathcal{A}_N$) fails to exceed 50\%.
 This challenge even escalates significantly in larger-scale datasets like Arxiv-23 and Arxiv, where GCN and LwF achieve merely 1.5\% and 1.6\%, 2.0\% and 3.8\% accuracy after the final session of NCIL and FSNCIL, respectively, underscoring severe catastrophic forgetting.
 Moreover, classic CL methods (e.g., EWC and LwF) demonstrate inferior performance to vanilla GCN on shorter-session datasets and yield only marginal improvements in longer-session scenarios, while TPP fails to accurately identify task IDs, resulting in severely degraded performance under \emph{global testing} settings.
 These limitations underscore the critical need for novel approaches to address GCIL and GFSCIL challenges effectively.